Day of Prayer: World Peace and Prayer Day

 2008: The ceremony journeyed to New Zealand to Whangarei.
 The tribal communities of the Whangarei area mainly affiliate to the overarching tribe known as Ngati Wai who were the hosts.

 2009: The Intertribal Friendship House in Oakland, CA hosted the WPPD ceremony.

 2010: The fifteenth year of World Peace and Prayer Day was held at the Burgundy Brook Farm in Palmer, MA.
 It was hosted by Blue Star Equiculture and honored the Horse Nation.

-2011 was held at Bdote, Minnesota USA, which is the American Indian sacred site at the confluence of the Mississippi River and Minnesota River at the border of Minneapolis and Saint Paul Minnesota.
+2011 was held at Bdóte, the American Indian sacred site at the confluence of the Mississippi River and Minnesota River at the border of Minneapolis and Saint Paul Minnesota.
 The four-day event June 18–21 included speakers and spiritual leaders from previous WPPD events around the world and an attempt at the World's Largest Group Hug on June 19, 2011.